SergeWorksIO/Portfolio/README.md

  ### School Projects:

  #### Cat Tracks (Aug 2018 - Dec 2018) Android
-CatTracks was an application designed for the University of California Merced's bus system that provided users (students) a fast and interactive way to reach a desired destination.
+CatTracks was an application designed for the University of California Merced campus that provided students a fast and interactive way to read school's bus schedule.